-The $\Delta\Delta C_t$ was then converted into normalised protein expression, which is \log_2 -transformed, using a correction factor generated using negative controls and the following equation:
+The $\Delta\Delta$ Ct was then converted into normalised protein expression, which is log2-transformed, using a correction factor generated using negative controls and the following equation:

-Correction factor - $\Delta\Delta C{t{analyte}}$ = normalised protein expression{analyte} uPA and uPAR ELISAs (R&D Systems) were carried out according to manufacturer's instructions to validate the PEA results. uPAR was analysed in a subset of samples as there was not enough sample amount remaining for a complete reanalysis of all samples.
-Briefly, for the uPAR Duoset ELISA, a 7 point two-fold dilution standard curve was created in reagent diluent (RD), with the top standard of 2000 pg/mL uPAR.
-For the uPA Quantikine ELISA, a 7 point two-fold dilution standard curve was created in RD, with the top standard of 2000 pg/mL uPA.
+Correction factor - $\Delta\Delta$ Ct{analyte} = normalised protein expression{analyte} uPA and uPAR ELISAs (R&D Systems) were carried out according to manufacturer's instructions to validate the PEA results. uPAR was analysed in a subset of samples as there was not enough sample amount remaining for a complete re-analysis of all samples.
+Briefly, for the uPAR Duoset ELISA, a 7 point 2-fold dilution standard curve was created in reagent diluent (RD), with the top standard of 2000 pg/ml uPAR.
+For the uPA Quantikine ELISA, a 7 point 2-fold dilution standard curve was created in RD, with the top standard of 2000 pg/ml uPAR.
+For the uPA Quantikine ELISA, a 7 point 2-fold dilution standard curve was created in RD, with the top standard of 2000 pg/ml uPA.
 Samples were diluted in RD as appropriate prior to assay.
 All standards and samples were assayed in duplicate.
 Absorbance was read at 450 nm on a spectrophotometer (FL 600 Microplate Fluorescence Reader, BioTek).
 A reading at 550 nm was subtracted to correct for plate background.
-Protein concentrations of samples were calculated from the standards with the supplied software (KC4 KinetiCalc, BioTek) for the spectrophotometer using a fourparameter logistic curve fit.
+Protein concentrations of samples were calculated from the standards with the supplied software (KC4 KinetiCalc, BioTek) for the spectrophotometer using a 4-parameter logistic curve fit.

-2.4 | uPA And uPAR ELISAs
+2.4 uPA and uPAR ELISAs

-2.5 | uPA Activity Assay
+2.5 uPA activity assay

-The uPA activity fluorometric assay kit (Sigma-Aldrich) measures urokinase activity ranging from 0.01-0.5 IU/well in a variety of samples. uPA activity in saliva was determined using the enzymatic cleavage of an AMC (amido-methyl-coumarin) based peptide substrate, which results in the generation of AMC (λ excitation = 350/ λ emission = 450 nm) proportional to the enzymatic activity present, measured by fluorometric multi well microplate reader (FL 600 Microplate Fluorescence Reader).
+The uPA activity fluorometric assay kit (Sigma-Aldrich) measures urokinase activity ranging from 0.01-0.5 IU/well in a variety of samples. uPA activity in saliva was determined using the enzymatic cleavage of an AMC (amido-methyl-coumarin) based peptide substrate, which results in the generation of AMC (λ excitation= 350/ λ emission= 450 nm) proportional to the enzymatic activity present, measured by fluorometric multi well microplate reader (FL 600 Microplate Fluorescence Reader).
 The assay was carried out according to manufacturer's instructions and saliva samples were diluted as appropriate in phosphate buffered saline.
-All standards and samples were assayed in duplicate. uPA activity of samples was calculated from the standards with the supplied software (KC4 KinetiCalc) for the spectrophotometer using a four-parameter logistic curve fit.
+All standards and samples were assayed in duplicate. uPA activity of samples was calculated from the standards with the supplied software (KC4 KinetiCalc) for the spectrophotometer using a 4-parameter logistic curve fit.

-2.6 | Statistical Analysis
+2.6 Statistical analysis

 The null hypothesis was that there would be no difference in salivary uPA/uPAR levels between patients with periodontitis and those with periodontal health.
 Laboratory analyses were conducted without knowledge of the clinical status of the patients.
 Data were tested for normal distribution using the Shapiro-Wilk test and parametric or non-parametric tests were performed accordingly.
-Demographical and clinical data were analysed using the Chi square test and Mann-Whitney U test as appropriate. uPA and uPAR data from both the proximity extension screening assay and ELISAs were analysed using the Student's T-test. uPA activity data were analysed using Mann- Whitney U test.
-Correlations between parameters were performed using Spearman Rank test and corrected for multiple comparisons with Benjamini-Hochberg.
+Demographical and clinical data were analysed using the Chi square test and Mann-Whitney U test as appropriate. uPA and uPAR data from both the proximity extension screening assay and ELISAs were analysed using the Student's T-test. uPA activity data were analysed using Spearman Rank test and corrected for multiple comparisons with Benjamini-Hochberg.
 All statistical analysis were performed in SPSS (version 28, IBM).
 A p value of <0.05 was considered statistically significant.

-3 | Results
+3. Results

-3.1 | Demographics and Periodontal Parameters
+3.1 Demographics and periodontal parameters